Dubai World Cup explained: Where is the racecourse; what's there for everyone?

-Every last Saturday in the month of March the world’s sporting attention turns to Dubai’s Meydan Racecourse, which plays host to the Dubai World Cup.
+Come March, the world's sporting attention turns to Dubai where the iconic Meydan Racecourse, plays host to the Dubai World Cup, arguably one of the most prestigious and coveted races in the sport of horse racing.

-Last year, horses from more than a dozen countries competed in nine top-class races, including six Group 1 contests, at Meydan Racecourse.

 Opened for the racing season on January 28, 2010, Meydan Racecourse is the sport’s headquarters and home of the annual Dubai World Cup extravaganza.